ach-raf/clean_subtitles/README.md

 ![Ad Example](images/ad_example.png)

-A little python script to clean your donwloaded subtitles from opensubtitles.org.
+A little python script to clean your downloaded subtitles from opensubtitles.org.

 # Usage: